Your path to 2023

 What is my ATAR?

 For most courses, selection of Year 12 Applicants will be based on an Australian Tertiary Admission Rank (ATAR) number.
-The ATAR is used in all Australian states except Queensland where the OP is used.
-(In Tasmania, the ATAR was previously known as the Tertiary Entrance Rank (TER)).
+(In Tasmania, the ATAR was previously known as the Tertiary Entrance Rank (TER).

 This number, between 0 and 99.95, is your rank among all year 12 students in Tasmania.

 The ATAR is the percentile ranking of your Tertiary Entrance (TE) score.
-The TE score is calculated by aggregating the scores of your best three pre-tertiary subjects from Year 12 or 13, together with the best score(s) of up to two other pre-tertiary subjects in that year or one other year.
+The TE score is calculated by aggregating the scores of your best three pre-tertiary subjects from your final year of study, together with the best score(s) of up to two other pre-tertiary subjects in that year or one other year.

 The ATAR ranges between zero and 99.95 and details the student’s rank compared with other Year 12 students in their state.
 For example, in Tasmania an ATAR rating of 80.00 indicates that the student has an overall rating equal to, or better than, 80% of Year 12 school leavers in Tasmania.